kociumba/shrimp/README.md

 shrimp is a minimal cross-platform CLI profile manager for arbitrary files, particularly useful for configs.

-Have you ever set up a window manager, and wanted to have multiple configs at once.
+Have you ever set up a window manager, and wanted to have multiple configs at once?
 This is exactly what shrimp solves.

 shrimp works on the concept of profiles, you create them using: